MrDave/TelegramSpace/README.md

 # Telegram Space

-A collection of scripts designed to download images from SpaceX launches, NASA's [Astronomy Picture of the Day (APOD)](https://apod.nasa.gov/apod/astropix.html) and [Earth Polychromatic Imaging Camera (EPIC)](https://epic.gsfc.nasa.gov/)
+A collection of scripts designed to download images from SpaceX launches, NASA's [Astronomy Picture of the Day (APOD)](https://apod.nasa.gov/apod/astropix.html) and [Earth Polychromatic Imaging Camera (EPIC)](https://epic.gsfc.nasa.gov/) and to upload them to a Telegram channel of your choice.

 ## Installing